zbee/xiv-pose-organizer/readme.md

 See the [LICENSE](LICENSE) file.

-Includes jQuery 3.6.0, a GPL-compatible licensed library.
+Includes jQuery 3.6.0 and Nord 0.2.0 palettes.